davidaramant/the-ray-tracer-challenge/README.md

 ### Chapter 4 - Matrix Transformations

 With regards to the previous chapter, _of course_ there is a method to multiple a `Matrix4x4` and a `Vector4` (`Vector4.Transform`); it's just that it's based around `Vector4` being a row vector and not a column vector.
 Ran into this headache when trying to make a method to construct a shear matrix since there didn't seem to be one.
 Hopefully this won't cause too much confusion for later chapters.  **Really** glad the book includes tests for everything!

+### Chapter 5 - Ray-Sphere Intersections

+Perhaps I got a bit too clever and went ahead of the book in some ways...
+But, eventually I found all the stupid typos and mistakes I made and everything works.

+I ended up making a simple console runner to directly spit out an image to test my abstracted ray tracer renderer.
+Once that worked, I managed to fix the WPF viewer to actually work the way I envisioned it.
+The console runner has a nice progress bar, the WPF renderer will visualize the traced scene in real-time, and everything is nicely threaded!
+I only wish I had more threads to throw at it...